Back to blog

 Sending custom HTTP headers

-Custom HTTP headers can serve purposes such as authentication, content negotiation, or adding metadata to your requests.
+Custom HTTP headers can serve purposes such as authentication, content negotiation, or adding metadata to your cURL requests.

 curl -H "Authorization: Bearer my-access-token" http://httpbin.org/headers